 Movies have been made of some of the best travel books out there:

-Under the Tuscan Sun (one of my favorites), Eat, Pray, Love and Wild are all popular movied and books.
-They show a woman who seems lost, but finds an inner strength as she navigates a new world in front of her.
+Under the Tuscan Sun (one of my favorites), Eat, Pray, Love and Wild are all popular movies and books.
+They show women who seem lost, but find an inner strength as they navigate new worlds in front of them.
 They are wonderful books, but there are plenty of other entertaining travel books and memoirs that just haven’t made it to the big screen yet.
 And with countries opening up for travel again, the desire to travel and/or move for many is stronger than ever after being restricted for weeks or months.